-- The diet of adult individuals include fishes, birds, turtles, squids, sea snakes, dolphins and other marine mammals like dugongs (Dugong dugon), sea lions, and seals.
+- The diet of adult individuals includes fishes, birds, turtles, squids, sea snakes, dolphins, and other marine mammals like dugongs (Dugong dugon), sea lions, and seals.

-- They are also found of eating inedible human-made materials that do not digest and remains in their stomachs.
-That is why a Tiger Shark is sometimes referred to as “garbage eater” and “dustbin of the ocean”.
+- They are also found of eating inedible human-made materials that do not digest and remain in their stomachs.
+That is why a Tiger Shark is sometimes referred to as a “garbage eater” and “dustbin of the ocean”.

 - They also consume other sharks like rays and sandbar sharks and even occasionally other Tiger Sharks.